Caring for Your Air Plants

 Light

-Full spectrum artificial light (fluorescent) is best.
-Plant should be no further than 36" from the fluorescent tubes and can be as close as 6".
+Full-spectrum artificial light (fluorescent) is best.
+The plant should be no further than 36" from the fluorescent tubes and can be as close as 6".
 A four-tube 48" fixture works well.
-Bulbs can be any full spectrum type Gro-Lux, Repta-Sun, Vita-Lite, etc. Light should be set with a timer, 12 hours per day.Β
+Bulbs can be any full spectrum type Gro-Lux, Repta-Sun, Vita-Lite, etc. Light should be set with a timer, 12 hours per day.

 Tillandsia Air Plants Displayed on a Coffee Table